-Car shows tend to attract a certain type of person that might be a qualified buyer.
+Car shows tend to attract a specific type of person who might be a qualified buyer.
 Social media like Twitter, Instagram, and YouTube now document these events.
 Anyone can see the new vehicles without being in person.

 When Lamborghini launched the Urus SUV, social media immediately picked it up.
-Celebrities like Kim Kardashian West, Floyd Mayweather, and Justin Bieber were driving the luxury SUV before it went on sale.
+Celebrities like Kim Kardashian, Floyd Mayweather, and Justin Bieber were driving the luxury SUV before it went on sale.
 Kardashian made the news when she covered her Lamborghini Urus in a fuzzy material as a publicity stunt.